tidyverse/duckplyr/README.md

 <!-- badges: end -->

-The goal of duckplyr is to provide a drop-in replacement for dplyr that uses [DuckDB](https://duckdb.org/) as a backend for fast operation.
-DuckDB is an in-process SQL OLAP database management system.
+The goal of the duckplyr R package is to provide a drop-in replacement for [dplyr](https://dplyr.tidyverse.org/) that uses [DuckDB](https://duckdb.org/) as a backend for fast operation.
+DuckDB is an in-process SQL OLAP database management system, dplyr is the grammar of data manipulation in the tidyverse.

 duckplyr also defines a set of generics that provide a low-level implementer’s interface for dplyr’s high-level user interface.